Finding the best options for prepaid SIM cards in Palestine

 Advice from TripAdvisor about SIM cards in Palestine

 “You can purchase a SIM card from Jawwal (the name of the Palestinian cell network) shops and these are all over town – just ask!
-The colors of the shop are bright green, so not too hard to spot!
+The colours of the shop are bright green, so not too hard to spot!
 The sim card is ILS30 plus whatever credit you decide to add.
 Each SIM card has a designated phone number, so once you put your Jawwal SIM in, you’ll have a Palestinian number until you put your US SIM back in again.”

 “If you are also planning to travel to Israel, you may want to consider an Israeli SIM.
 The Palestinian one won’t work in Israel but the Israeli one will work in the PA autonomous zone.”